jz222/caasy-nextjs-blog-template/README.md

 This repository contains a NextJS blog template that renders all the content from Caasy - a headless content as a service.
 It demonstrates how to implement the official Caasy Javascript SDK.

+## Setup

+Before you start, please set your Caasy site ID in `blogConfig.js`.

 ## Customization

 ### Colors